 If you’re looking to prove a statement of the form, “For all positive integers \(n\), something is true,” it’s sufficient to prove these two individual statements, which are often each easier to prove:

-The metaphor is to see the claim you’re trying to prove as a sequence of dominoes, stretching infinitely in one direction.
-To prove the claim, prove that (1) the first domino must fall, and that (2) if any single domino falls, then the next domino in line will fall too.
+Metaphor: imagine the claim you’re trying to prove as a sequence of dominoes, stretching infinitely in one direction.
+To prove the claim you can simply prove that (1) the first domino must fall, and that (2) if any single domino falls, then the next domino in line will fall too.

 Examples